kangzhai/RNAI-FRID/README.md

 The latest version is updated on January 11, 2022.

-Richer features will be updated and the bugs will be modified in the near future.

 # Introduction
 RNAI-FRID is a novel feature representation method, which can generate the complex complex with information enhancement and dimension reduction for representing RNA-RNA interaction.